-

 Timeline view – Visual representation of cards focused on the order of tasks.
 Use this view if you need to prioritize your tasks and focus on what needs to be done first.

-Remember, you can switch between space views as needed, depending on the task or project you are working on.
+Remember, you can add many space views and switch between them as needed, depending on the task or project you are working on.

 Take advantage of KanBo’s capabilities by using the different space views in your daily work.